-The Royals and KCP&L, together with starting pitcher James Shields, created a new community outreach program in 2013 - the Big Game James Section.
+The Royals and KCP&L, together with starting pitcher James Shields, are continuing a unique community outreach program in 2014 - the Big Game James Section.
 Through the program, the right-hander continued his long-standing association with foster care children by welcoming them out to a special night at the ballpark.Learn More

 The Royals held their annual summer blood drive July 8-13, 2013, at the Community Blood Centers in Kansas City, St. Joseph, and Topeka.
 All registered donors received a pair of tickets to a Royals home game and a commemorative t-shirt.

 The Royals Caravan launches the baseball season, as current and former players, mascot Sluggerrr, and front office staff visit communities throughout the Midwest.
 Each winter, the Caravan visits schools, military members, and shopping centers outside of Kansas City.

 The Royals team up with fans for a series of collection drives at Kauffman Stadium to benefit fellow Kansas Citians throughout the year.
 Fans can donate items prior to attending the games at collection points located at each gate.